hhru/api/docs_eng/employer_vacancies.md

 `GET /employers/{employer_id}/vacancies/archived?manager_id={manager_id}`

 By default, the system returns vacancies from the current user.
-If you need vacancies from another manager, send an additional argument.
+If you need vacancies from another manager, send an additional argument `manager_id={manager_id}`.
+You can send only 1 `manager_id`, if you pass several, the last one will be used.

 The system supports pagination (`per_page` and `page`) and sorting (`order_by`).